 Based on input from Pay Governance LLC ("Pay Governance" or the "consultant"), the independent compensation consultant retained by the Compensation Committee, we believe that the types of compensation vehicles we use and the relative proportion of the named executive officers' total direct compensation represented by these vehicles is consistent with current competitive compensation practices in our industry.
 We believe our program's performance measures align the interests of our stakeholders and our named executive officers by correlating pay to our short-term and long-term performance.
 We measure the competitiveness of our program for our named executive officers against the median compensation for comparable positions at other companies in our benchmark group composed of other investor-owned utilities.
 Since compensation levels often vary based on the Company's revenues, we adjust the Company's revenues in the manner described below to align with the companies in the benchmark group.
-We then size adjust the market data using revenue-based regression analysis to determine the market for our named executive officer.
+We then size adjust the market data using revenue-based regression analysis to determine the market rates for our named executive officer positions.
+Our goal is to provide total direct compensation that is competitive with the market rates for each named executive officer.
 Based on the information supplied by the consultant, the total target direct compensation for each of our named executive officers was at or below the median of the benchmark market data for each of their positions during 2016.